CloudPit - How do I configure my mail client?

 back to top

-2.5 Where do I find the settings in Gmail?
+2.5 Where can I find the settings in Gmail?
 (Android)

-Click on the account you want to change in the list, then click on "Account settings".
+In the list, click on the account you want to change, then on "Account settings".

-This will redirect you to the settings of the Gmail app, where you have to select the specific account again.
+You will then be redirected to the settings of the Gmail app, where you must select the specific account again.

-You will then find the settings for the incoming and outgoing server at the bottom of the list.
+You will find the settings for the incoming and outgoing servers at the end of the list.

 back to top

-3. What to do if the above steps do not work?
+3. What should I do if the above steps do not work?

-If, contrary to expectations, your email client shows an error message or sending and receiving mail is disrupted, please do not hesitate to contact us.
+If, contrary to expectations, your email client displays an error message or the sending and receiving of emails is disrupted, please do not hesitate to contact us.